 As a maker, Xavier Clarisse finds inspiration in the process of exploring materials.
 Trained as a sculptor and product designer, he experiments with a range of techniques from very manual production to modern and industrialised processes.
 Born in Lyon, France he studied mechanical theory and technical drawing before attending L’Ecole Nationale des Beaux Art in St Etienne, specialising in sculpture and product design.
 He has worked in France, the UK and now South Africa.

-Xavier’s work is represented in the Durban Art Gallery collection and his interactive, mechanical sculpture, King Protea, is on permanent view in the Presidential Suite at the Moses Mabhida Stadium.
+Clarisse’s work is represented in the Durban Art Gallery collection and his interactive, mechanical sculpture, King Protea, is on permanent view in the Presidential Suite at the Moses Mabhida Stadium.
 His Cabinet of Curiosities was commissioned by the Art and Global Health Centre, UCLA for an international travelling exhibition and is now in the permanent collection of the University of Witwatersrand Adler Museum.
 He has exhibited with Southern Guild at The Salon Art + Design in New York in 2018, as well as at Intersect Aspen in 2020.